Eglinton Castle: The Irish Giant

 John Service relates an Ayrshire legend that an Irish Giant came to mock the warlock Laird of Auchenskeith who lived near Dalry and the laird chased him across to Eglinton where the giant went to crush him with a great beech tree.
 The laird pierced him through the arm bones with his sword and the giants hand remained attached to the tree for centuries.
 It could be seen from a distance of about a mile - from Kilwinning, between Dykehead and the Redburn.

 Vagrants and the unemployed

 In 1662 the Earl was given the rights to the manual labour of all the vagrants and temporarily unemployed in Renfrewshire, Ayrshire and Galloway.
 These individuals were taken to Montgomerieston at the Citadel of Ayr where the Earl had a wool factory.
-The parishes had to support them whilst there and the Earl only had to provide food and clothing.
+The parishes had to support them while there, and the Earl only had to provide food and clothing.
 The rights lasted for 15 years for the vagrants and five years for the unemployed.

 The National Covenant

-A painting by W. Hole RSA of the 1638 Signing of the National Covenant in Greyfriars Churchyard features the Earl of Eglinton in the crowd, just prior to his putting his signature to the document.
+A painting by W. Hole RSA of the 1638 Signing of the National Covenant in Greyfriars Churchyard features the Earl of Eglinton in the crowd, just before his putting his signature to the document.